2025 Spiritual Walks of Northern Japan

 Day 13: Bon Voyage

 You can transfer to Tokyo's Narita or Haneda International Airports for departure, or perhaps linger in Japan a little longer.
 We will be delighted to plan your personal post-tour extension to show you a different part of Japan.
-Please see our Extension Model Itinerary for inspirations!
+Please see our Extension Model Itineraries for inspiration!

-Note: The cost of transfer to your departure airport is not included in our Small Group Tours as we found many guests choose to stay in Japan a bit longer, but we will be happy to arrange your transfer to next destination or to an airport.
+Note: The transfer cost to your departure airport is not included in our Small Group Tours as we found many guests choose to stay in Japan a bit longer, but we will be happy to arrange your transfer departure airport or your next destination.
 Please see our FAQ for more details.

 Dates & Prices